benjamingrobertson/benjamingrobertson.github.io/about.md

 ## Side Projects / Volunteering

-### Second Nature Journal
-I started and run (with the help of some friends) an online journal for critical thinking about technology and new media in light of the Christian tradition, [Second Nature](https://secondnaturejournal.com/).
-We've been running since 2013.
-I'm an editor and jack-of-all trades.

-### IISTC
-The IISTC ([International Institute for the Study of Technology and Christianity](https://iistc.org/)) is the non-profit we started to publish Second Nature.
-I'm an executive director.

 ### Engaged Encounter
 My lovely wife and I are presenting couples for [South Carolina Catholic Engaged Encounter](http://www.cee-sc.org/).
 We provide weekend-long marriage preparation retreats for engaged couples.
 I am also the treasurer.

+### Second Nature Journal
+**2013 - 2017**

+I started and ran (with the help of some friends) an online journal for critical thinking about technology and new media in light of the Christian tradition, [Second Nature](https://secondnaturejournal.com/).

+### IISTC
+**2013 - 2017**

+The IISTC ([International Institute for the Study of Technology and Christianity](https://iistc.org/)) is the non-profit we started to publish Second Nature.
+I'm was executive director.

 <hr>

 ## About this site

 This site is a simple, responsive [Jekyll](http://jekyllrb.com/) theme I designed and built using the Minima theme as the initial structure.
-My display font is [Raleway Extra-Bold](https://fonts.google.com/specimen/Raleway) and the body font is [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville).
-Fonts are served from Google Fonts.
-I borrowed my link styles from the [Tufte CSS](https://github.com/edwardtufte/tufte-css) project.
+The type is set in [Adobe Source Sans Pro](https://edgewebfonts.adobe.com/fonts#/?nameFilter=source&collection=source-sans-pro) and served via [Adobe Edge Web Fonts](https://edgewebfonts.adobe.com/index).